ssu-dmlab/DGRec-pytorch/README.md

 * `item_id_map.tsv`: maps original string item name to integer id.

 ### Data Statistics
-The statistics of the Douban datasets, `bookdata` and `musicdata`, are summarized as follows:
+The statistics of `bookdata`, `musicdata`, and `moviedata` from the Douban domain are summarized as follows:

 |Dataset|#user|#item|#event|
 |------|---|---|---|